 Apart from those very early pages that were extremely basic, flat and symmetrical, my scrapbooking style became somewhat 3D, incorporating a lot of mixed media, textures and materials.
 Lots of large embellishments and layers of papers and flowers.

 This means I had to switch to D-ring scrapbooking binders just to fit my pages and in fact, many are still in piles in my craft room waiting to be added to albums.

 When my daughter was born, I started to have a little panic.
 If I kept scrapbooking the way I was, the pages were going to take over my house.
 We would be buried alive by scrapbooks.
 Uh oh!
 So I needed a solution to my creative overflow.

-Since this time most other scrapbooking manufacturers have since jumped on the pocket scrapbooking bandwagon and have their own versions of card packs and albums, such as Kaisercraft, Bo Bunny, WRMK, MME etc. So many choices, not to mention the abundance of free journal cards you can find on the net to print yourself.
+Most other scrapbooking manufacturers have since jumped on the pocket scrapbooking bandwagon and have their own versions of card packs and albums, such as Kaisercraft, Bo Bunny, MAMBI, WRMK, MME etc.

 So if you have been looking for a space saving way to keep up with your memory keeping, Project Life may be just the thing you are looking for.